melezhik/outthentic/README.md

 # Install

     $ cpanm Outthentic

 # Short introduction

 This is a quick tutorial on outthentic usage.

-## Story being tested
+## Run your scenario

-Story is just a script that yields something into stdout.
+Story is just a script that you can run and that yields something into stdout.

 Perl story example: